 Under Quote Totals in the Negotiated Price section, choose one of the following discount types:

 - Proposed Price

-- If the quote is ready to send back to the buyer, tap Send.
+If the quote is ready to send back to the buyer, click Send.

-- To continue working on the quote later, tap Save as Draft.
+To continue working on the quote later, click Save as Draft.

-The system notifies the buyer and the sales rep who manages the company account.
-The email includes a link to the quote in the buyer’s account, and the expiration date of the quote.
+When you send a quote, the system notifies both the buyer and the sales rep who manages the company account.
+The email includes a link to the quote in the buyer’s account and the expiration date of the quote.
 At any point in the negotiation, the buyer can do any of the following:

 - Accept the negotiated quote and complete the purchase.